 Her father died on 24 February 1777 and Maria became Portugal’s first Queen Regnant.
 According to Portuguese custom, her husband became King, but the power was vested solely in Maria.

 Maria is perhaps best remembered for her mental deterioration, which was first officially noted in 1786 when she was carried back to her apartments in a state of delirium.
 She deteriorated considerably after the deaths of her husband, eldest son and heir and her daughter.
 By 1792 she was deemed mentally insane.
 She received care from the physician who had attended on George III of the United Kingdom, who suffered from porphyria.
-Her surviving son John took over the reigns of government, but he refused an official regency, which only happened in 1799.
+Her surviving son John took over the reins of government, but he refused an official regency, which only happened in 1799.
 Maria’s sister Mariana also began to display signs of mental deterioration.

 In 1807 the family was forced to flee to Brazil after the Napoleonic Wars.
 Maria did not understand what was happening and continued to ask her son, ‘Where are you taking me?’ and ‘What am I doing here?’.
 In 1815 Brazil was elevated to a kingdom, and Maria was now Queen of the United Kingdom of Portugal, Brazil and the Algarves.
 It was also the year of Napoleon’s defeat.